stil/curl-easy/README.md

 * attaching/detaching requests in parallel on run time!
 * support for callbacks, so you can control execution process.
 * intelligent setters as alternative to CURLOPT_* constants.
-* if you know the cURL php extension, you don't have to learn things from beginning.
+* if you know the cURL php extension, you don't have to learn things from beginning

 ##Installation
 In order to use cURL-PHP library you need to install the » libcurl package.
 It also requires PHP 5.3 or newer.